MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-7/what39s-new-for-webdav-and-iis-7.md

 ---
-title: "What's New for WebDAV and IIS 7? | Microsoft Docs"
+title: "What's New for WebDAV and IIS 7?"
 author: rmcmurray
 description: "What is WebDAV?
-WebDAV is short for Web Distributed Authoring and Versioning, and it is an open-standard extension to the HTTP protocol that enables file man..." ms.author: iiscontent
+WebDAV is short for Web Distributed Authoring and Versioning, and it is an open-standard extension to the HTTP protocol that enables file man..." ms.date: 02/18/2008 ms.assetid: 4c5edfe7-1be1-4c57-93e0-b019141962e0 msc.legacyurl: /learn/get-started/whats-new-in-iis-7/what39s-new-for-webdav-and-iis-7 msc.type: authoredcontent
-manager: soshir
-ms.date: 02/18/2008
-ms.topic: article
-ms.assetid: 4c5edfe7-1be1-4c57-93e0-b019141962e0
-ms.technology: iis
-ms.prod: iis
-msc.legacyurl: /learn/get-started/whats-new-in-iis-7/what39s-new-for-webdav-and-iis-7
-msc.type: authoredcontent
 ---